indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   the symbol. (#463)
 * Python ``.whl`` resources parsing now ignores directories.
 Previously, directories may have been emitted as 0-sized resources.
+* In some ``pyoxidizer.bzl`` configurations, an error would occur due to attempting to write a built executable to a directory that doesn't exist.
+This should no longer occur. (#447)

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^